-The not so exciting mortgage industry needs a shot in the arm to help meet the demands of the thousands of mortgage prisoners stuck on the same rates or the thousands of first-time buyers that can’t get enough deposit together or the thousands of self-employed clients facing draconian lending criteria such as needing 3 years accounts.
+The not-so-exciting mortgage industry needs a shot in the arm to help meet the demands of the thousands of mortgage prisoners stuck on the same rates, the thousands of first-time buyers that can’t get enough deposit together, or the thousands of self-employed clients facing draconian lending criteria (such as needing 3 years accounts).

 It was good to see National Counties Building Society launch some exciting products for first time buyers.
 Their advert was genius too, a picture of a muscle man with the all too familiar beard that everyone seems to have grown, well, apart from me as I can still only manage a fine whisker at the age of 35, perhaps I will age well…anyhow, the advert has the caption “Grooms his beard, Sculpts His Guns, Mum does his washing”.
 Like I said, Genius.